AxonIQ/reference-guide/part-ii-domain-logic/deadlines.md

 # Deadlines

-This feature is introduced in 3.3 version of Axon.
 The 'Deadline concept' in the Axon Framework is a mechanism which enables certain actions (in our case a `@DeadlineHandler` annotated method) to be executed after certain amount of time.
 The context of this execution is an Aggregate or a Saga in which the Deadline was scheduled.
 If the Deadline becomes obsolete there is the possibility to cancel it as well.

 Deadlines are possible to be scheduled from Sagas and Aggregates.
 The `DeadlineManager` component is responsible for scheduling deadlines and invoking `@DeadlineHandler`s when the deadline is met.
 The `DeadlineManager` can be injected as a resource.
 It has two flavors: `SimpleDeadlineManager` and `QuartzDeadlineManager`, just like the [Event Scheduling](sagas.md#keeping-track-of-deadlines) mechanism for Sagas.

 ## Scheduling a Deadline